Forgiveness is the fragrance that the violet sheds on the heel that crushed it

 I feel for him.
 I have no hate towards him.
 No ill feelings.
 No resentment or grudge.
 I only wish him well.
 He was wrong but I don’t know about his conversations with God.
 I suppose The Lady loves us both, and only She truly knows how to keep Universal equilibrium.
 I should not interfere.

-Before I ever could, God knew that there’d come a time that I needed to harness all my faculties to transcend whatever I had believed my story was.
+Before I ever could, God knew that there’d come a time that I would have to harness all my faculties to transcend whatever I had believed my story to be.
 This is all part of my becoming.
 I will not heal by going back to what broke me, and I alone am responsible for how long I let what hurt me, haunt me.

 There is a gentleness that I feel when I look at Monique then and Monique now, you know?
 I’ve had many stories forced onto me by people with the best of intentions, by men of lesser nobility, and everything in between.
 I myself am forcing stories onto my children as I type.
 Some of them are good and some could be better, but forcing stories onto others is what happens.
 It’s what makes the world our world.